apache/druid/docs/development/extensions-core/kinesis-ingestion.md

   4) Handle tasks that have exceeded `taskDuration` and should transition from the reading to publishing state.
   5) Handle tasks that have finished publishing and signal redundant replica tasks to stop.
   6) Handle tasks that have failed and clean up the supervisor's internal state.
-  7) Compare the list of healthy tasks to the requested `taskCount` and `replicas` configurations and create additional tasks if required in case supervisor is not idle.
+  7) Compare the list of healthy tasks to the requested `taskCount` and `replicas` configurations and create additional tasks if required.

 The `detailedState` field will show additional values (those marked with "first iteration only") the first time the supervisor executes this run loop after startup or after resuming from a suspension.
 This is intended to surface initialization-type issues, where the supervisor is unable to reach a stable state (perhaps because it can't connect to Kinesis, it can't read from the stream, or it can't communicate with existing tasks).
-Once the supervisor is stable - that is, once it has completed a full execution without encountering any issues - `detailedState` will show a `RUNNING` state until it is idle, stopped, suspended, or hits a failure threshold and transitions to an unhealthy state.
+Once the supervisor is stable - that is, once it has completed a full execution without encountering any issues - `detailedState` will show a `RUNNING` state until it is stopped, suspended, or hits a failure threshold and transitions to an unhealthy state.

 ### Updating Existing Supervisors